tuandm/hellorails/test.md

 # Commit the modifications
 git commit
 ```
-3. Push changes to remote
+iii.
+Push changes to remote
 ```
 # Retrieve the latest information from remote repository
 git fetch